smarter-sh/smarter/docs/source/developers/smarter-api/broker-model.rst

 See :doc:`base/cli-base` for details on the base CLI view CliBaseApiView.

+AI Resources that implement the Broker Model will subclass the AbstractBroker class (see class referencebelow).

 .. autoclass:: smarter.apps.api.v1.cli.brokers.Brokers
    :members:
    :undoc-members:
    :show-inheritance:

-AI Resources that implement the Broker Model will subclass the AbstractBroker class.

 .. autoclass:: smarter.lib.manifest.broker.AbstractBroker
    :members: